 Ask your health care provider if any of the medicines you take can affect the test results.

 Some people feel nauseated, sweaty, light-headed, or may even feel short of breath or faint after drinking the glucose.
-However, serious side effects of this test are very uncommon.
+Tell your doctor if you have a history of these symptoms related to eating sugar.
+Serious side effects of this test are very uncommon.

 Glucose is the sugar the body uses for energy.
 Patients with untreated diabetes have high blood glucose levels.
 Glucose tolerance tests are one of the tools used to diagnose diabetes.

-Above-normal blood glucose levels can be used to diagnose type 2 diabetes or high blood glucose during pregnancy (gestational diabetes).
-Insulin levels may also be measured.
+A blood glucose level that is higher than normal can be used to diagnose type 2 diabetes or high blood glucose during pregnancy (gestational diabetes).
+Insulin level may also be measured.
 (Insulin is the hormone produced by the pancreas that moves glucose from the blood into cells.)

 Normal blood values for a 75-gram oral glucose tolerance test used to check for type 2 diabetes in those who are not pregnant: